-All Sexual Identities & Orientations are explained by known magnetic properties: Attraction and Repulsion.
+All Sexual Identities and Orientations are explained by known magnetic properties: Attraction and Repulsion.

-Sexual intercourse is not intended solely for reproduction or pleasure; it can also generate a bi-directional life-force energy charging.
-This theory assumes that all sexual identities & orientations are explained by the human body's magnetic poles' configurations (positive and negative). ( The magnetic poles can have several configurations.)
+Sexual intercourse is not intended solely for reproduction or pleasure; it can generate a bi-directional life-force energy charging.
+This theory assumes that all sexual identities and orientations are explained by the human body's magnetic poles' configurations (positive and negative). ( The magnetic poles can have several configurations.)

 - The premise is that we subconsciously feel the sexual identity and sexual orientation of the potential partner.